anolilab/unplugin-favicons/README.md

 -   If `/path/to/logo` is absolute, there is nothing to resolve and the path specified is used as is.

--   If `./path/to/logo` is relative, it's resolved with respect to `process.cwd()`.
+-   If `./path/to/logo` is relative, it’s resolved with respect to `process.cwd()`.

 ### HTML Injection

-In combination with [Vite's html plugin hooks](https://vitejs.dev/guide/api-plugin.html#transformindexhtml) it will also inject the necessary html for you:
+In combination with [Vite’s html plugin hooks](https://vitejs.dev/guide/api-plugin.html#transformindexhtml) it will also inject the necessary html for you:

 ```html
 <link rel="apple-touch-icon" sizes="57x57" href="/assets/apple-touch-icon-57x57.png" />